Hello welcome to...

-The forum has now been up and running for several years.
+'Forum Pages' The forum has now been up and running for several years.
 Not new anymore, but going well, and we are keeping the spammers at bay!
 First you simply have to register, by clicking on the button with a tick in it, marked 'Register', then you choose a name and password, leave a mail address and then it is verified, so no spammers are going to get their nasty web sites listed!
 If I can do it so can all of you I'm sure.
+The security questions are easy if you have used my 'Identifier'!
 We have saved all the years of comments and queries to a database that you can search, so all that valuable info is not lost!
-It was the largest source of British Seagull information and discussion on the net, and very useful to many, but do look at the
+It was the largest source of British Seagull information and discussion on the net, and very useful to many, but do look at the 'FAQ' page as well!

 I was at Beale Park Boat show a few years back, a guest on 'Classic Boats' stand.
 Pleased to meet so many customers there!
 Bit of a one off that, I do not do shows or fairs normally!
 I also am featured on 'Home and Leisure' and 'Discovery' Channel, the 'Getting Afloat' sailing program.
 It was filmed 10 years ago and is shown repeatedly, so watch out for it if you can view Discovery.
 It was on yet again 2013!

 There is also a 'Podcast', you can hear it on http://www.furledsails.com.
 I warn you it is an hour long!!